 What is childhood depression?

 Childhood depression is different from the everyday sadness that children display.
-It is characterised by feelings of sadness that persist over a period of time and may cause interference to social activities, interests, schoolwork and family life.
+It is characterized by feelings of sadness that persist over a period of time and may cause interference to social activities, interests, schoolwork and family life.
 Depression is a common illness; it is estimated that 1 in 5 girls and 1 in 8 boys experience depression at some stage of their lives.

 What are the symptoms of depression?